 - Cruse Bereavement Care for Scotland

 Start exploring your options today

 Our life insurance has been designed with you in mind.
 We want to make it easy for older people to help protect their loved ones in the event of their death.
-With Over 50 Life Insurance or a Seniors Term policy, you could take away some of the pressure that comes with financially preparing for death.
+With Over 50 Life Insurance you could take away some of the pressure that comes with financially preparing for death.